Stape/Documentation

 General:

-• Request Log - contains data on outgoing requests.
-Available only if you use Stape's sGTM tags and enable the option to log requests.
+• Outgoing - contains data on outgoing requests.
+Available only if you provide consent to storing outgoing requests data.

 • Alert me when - this is the alert’s trigger, firing off when the number of specified requests is higher or lower than needed.